blinkk/rootjs/README.md

 # 🌱 Root.js

+> Root.js is an opinionated, fully-featured web development tool with a built-in
-> Root.js is a component-focused site building framework and CMS.
-The project is
+> CMS.
+The project is still under development an is currently in internal beta,
-> still under development, more details coming soon!
+> more details coming soon!

 - 🛠️ TSX Rendering
 - 🕸️ Web Components
 - 📁 File Routes
 - 🇯🇵 i18n
 - 📇 CMS

-Root.js is an opinionated, fully-featured web development tool with a built-in CMS.

 [Read the Docs to Learn More](https://rootjs.dev)